Some aspects of semi-harmonious quasi-projection pairs: Semi-harmonious quasi-projection pairs

 As shown in \cite[Example~3.15]{LLX}, an adjointable operator on a Hilbert $C^*$-module may have no polar decomposition.
 This leads us to make a definition as follows.

 \begin{definition} Let $(P,Q)$ be a quasi-projection pair.
 If $T_1$ and $T_2$ defined by \eqref{definition of T1 and T2} both have the polar decompositions, then $(P,Q)$ is said to be semi-harmonious. \end{definition} Suppose that $(P,Q)$ is a quasi-projection pair on $H$.
-In Theorem~\ref{thm:simplified condition for semi-qpp}, we will prove that the above demanding for $(P,Q)$ being semi-harmonious can in fact be weakened as one of $T_1$ and $T_2$ has the polar decomposition.
-To get such a characterization, we need two useful lemmas as follows.
+Let $H_1$ and $H_4$ be defined by \eqref{eqn:defn of H1 and H4}.
+In Theorem~\ref{lem:simplified condition for semi-qpp}, we will prove that each semi-harmonious quasi-projection pair can ensure that $H_1$ and $H_4$ are orthogonally complemented in $H$.
+For this, we need a useful lemma as follows.